lbriais/dir_glob_ignore/README.md

 ## Ignore files format

-The format is really simple, inspired by `.gitignore` file format (except you can't specify "_positive_" exceptions with "!").
+The format is really simple, inspired by `.gitignore` file format

 You can specify comment lines with "#".
 Blank lines are ignored.

 Patterns are actually any `Dir::glob` valid pattern

+## Current limitations and TODOs

+### Positive patterns

+Currently you can't specify a "_positive_" pattern like in `.gitignore` files (using "!").

+PR welcome...

 ## Contributing